 For many customers, shopping online is a better experience overall.
 They can price match more easily, it’s more convenient than fighting traffic to get to a store, it’s faster to make a purchase, there are no lines, and it’s easier to find items when searching online than going to multiple stores.
 And the online shopping market is growing faster than in-person retail.
 Many customers expect to be able to make purchases online, and the younger the shopper, the more likely they are to prefer online shopping.

-If you’re ready to build your online store, get started with StoreBuilder by Nexcess.
-StoreBuilder is the best ecommerce website builder for growing your business in WordPress.
-You can design your custom online storefront to get your online store up and running quickly and easily, without learning to code.
+If you’re ready to build your online store, get started with Managed WooCommerce from Nexcess.
+WooCommerce is the most popular ecommerce plugin for WordPress.
+You can design your custom online storefront to get your online store up and running quickly and easily.
+When you pair it Managed WooCommerce hosting, you also get a lightning fast CDN, intelligence analytics, and 24/7/365 support.
+Ready to supercharge your ecommerce?